-These unspoken rules play a pretty big role in daily life, but don't fret it too much, the most important thing is that you act kindly and with respect and any mistakes will be forgiven.
-If you are keen to fit in and impress some locals here are 12 tips to keep in mind for your next journey to Japan.
+These unspoken rules play a role in daily life, but don't fret it too much, the most important thing is that you act kindly and with respect.
+If you are keen to fit in and impress locals here are 12 tips to keep in mind for your next journey to Japan.

 THE ACE CAMPS 12 step guide TO a few key JAPANESE customs